fedir/ghstat/ratings.md

 * The most popular project is `spring-projects/spring-framework`
 * The newest project is `bootique/bootique`
 * The project with more commits is `vaadin/framework`
+* The project with biggest average contribution period is `vaadin/framework`
 * The project with more tags is `vaadin/framework`
 * The project made by most notable top contributors is `spring-projects/spring-framework`
 * The project with best errors resolving rate is `jooby-project/jooby`
 * The project with more commits by day is `vaadin/framework`
 * The project with the most active community is `ratpack/ratpack`
-* The best project (taking in account placements in all competitions) is `netty/netty`
+* The best project (taking in account placements in all competitions) is `vaadin/framework`

 [Detailed Java frameworks statistics with ratings](https://github.com/fedir/ghstat/blob/master/stats/java_frameworks.csv)